FREQUENTLY ASKED QUESTIONS

 In order to accommodate as many students as possible each day, I budget only 15 minutes between appointments to respond to emails, return phone calls, grab something to eat, and/or prepare for the next session.
 Therefore, when a session is over, I must immediately prepare for the next appointment and/or respond to other client communication that came in during the previous session.
 Thus, if a parent has questions about payment I will not have any available time to wait to be paid or to answer questions.
 By requiring payment and answering any questions before the session, everything can be handled at that time without cutting into the next student’s time.

-If I purchase a subscription plan, how much time do I have to use my hours?
+If I purchase hours, how much time do I have to use them before they expire?

 Hours expire on December 31st of the year following the date they were purchased.
 For example, if a client purchased 20 hours on January 1, 2018, the unused hours would expire on December 31, 2019.